joel/homebrew-encrypt/README.md

 ![Ruby](https://github.com/joel/homebrew-encrypt/workflows/Ruby/badge.svg)

-# Passy
+# Encrypt

 A simple password encoder.
-The idea is too simple to encode in a human comprehensive level you password before writing them done in a physical notebook.
+The idea is to encode in a human comprehensive level you password before writing them done in a physical notebook.
 This way you can safely keep your password in physical support without risked them to theft.

-This can generate for you new password
+This can make printable your password

-    encrypt --generate

-And recode it for writing purpose

     encrypt --password '<password generated>'